tarikjaber/nh/README.md

 ### Submitting Changes

-Once your changes are complete, remember to run [fix.sh](./fix.sh) to applyg general formatter and linter rules that will be expected by the CI.
+Once your changes are complete, remember to run [fix.sh](./fix.sh) to apply general formatter and linter rules that will be expected by the CI.

 Lastly, update the [changelog](/CHANGELOG.md) and open your pull request.